-Additional Professional Feedback Feedback can be completed by Practice Supervisors, Practice Assessors, Academic Assessors or any other members of the team ANY TIME OVERVIEW START MID-POINT involved in the supervision and assessment of the student.
-This is for additional feedback that has not been documented elsewhere ANY TIME in the student's ePAD.
-These forms can be completed throughout your placement.
-The Practice Assessor and Practice Supervisor Allocation for completed again when needed.
-The Additional Professional Feedback form is found in the Any time tab on the placement page within the ePAD. > / Patient/Service User/Carer Feedback In the form submission workflow the student has the choice to email the form for completion and should do this where they are collecting feedback retrospectively from a member of staff who does not have > Reflection on Learning from Others access to their ePAD.
-The staff member will receive an email with a link to complete the form. 📢 Additional Professional Feedback Q: Should other members of the team be registered professionals?
-A: No. It may be appropriate for an experienced health care assistant to > Peer Feedback give feedback on working with the student.
-However, they would not be contributing to assessment decisions. > Prior to Use Orientation Q: What type of information should be recorded?
-A: Any relevant information that can be used in the assessment process, > 🔂 Action Plan or that records the student's progress. > / Action Plan (Review)
+Additional Professional Feedback

+Feedback can be completed by Practice Supervisors, Practice Assessors, Academic Assessors or any other members of the team involved in the supervision and assessment of the student.

+This is for additional feedback that has not been documented elsewhere in the student's ePAD.

+The Additional Professional Feedback form is found in the Any time tab on the placement page within the ePAD (shown).

+In the form submission workflow the student has the choice to email the form for completion and should do this where they are collecting feedback retrospectively from a member of staff who does not have access to their ePAD.
+The staff member will receive an email with a link to complete the form.

+Q: Should other members of the team be registered professionals?
+A: No. It may be appropriate for an experienced health care assistant to give feedback on working with the student.
+However, they would not be contributing to assessment decisions.

+Q: What type of information should be recorded?

+A: Any relevant information that can be used in the assessment process, or that records the student's progress.